computerwala/Taxi-Booking-System-Using-Python-GUI-tkinter_Hacktoberfest_2021/README.md

 1. Python
 2. Tkinter

 This repository is participating in Hacktoberfest2021.
+Submit a Valid Pull Request, Code will be reviewed and merged.

 Happy Hacking!!

 # Requirment
-Python 2.x or 3.x
+1. Python 2.x or 3.x
-and Tkinter library for GUI
+2. Tkinter library for GUI (Graphical User Interface)